dhleong/intellivim/README.md

  - `file` Search by file name/path (default)
  - `class` Search by class name

-`:Run [config]` Builds and runs the current project, opening a split to contain the output.
+`:RunProject [config]` Builds and runs the current project, opening a split to contain the output.
 Closing the split will terminate the execution, as will calling `:Terminate` from inside that window.
 Optionally pass `config` to specify which configuration to launch.
-Tab-completion is supported
+Tab-completion is supported.

-`:RunList` List run configurations and their types
+`:RunList` List run configurations and their types.

 `:RunTest` Builds and runs the test case under the cursor, opening a split to contain the output with fancy test status visualization.
 Currently supports JUnit tests (See #5)